dartmouth-cs98/18w-paintthetown/README.md

 # 18w-paintthetown
-Paint the town is an Augmented Reality game based around claiming landmarks and buildings for your team by painting them with your team color.
+Paint the town is a mobile Virtual Reality game in which users can claim landmarks and buildings for their team around their real-time location by painting them with their team's color.
+Our vision is for users to be able to walk down their city street, hold up their phone to nearby buildings, and compete with other local users for team ownership by covering them with virtual paint!

 # Backend
 Our server runs through Heroku, where our scripts request and send information to coordinating Heroku URLs.
 We use Wrld3d's API for 3d